mascam97/laravel-api-quotes/README.md

 Personal project to apply my knowledge about API REST and learn more about Laravel and [Laravel Sanctum](https://laravel.com/docs/8.x/sanctum).

-**Update March 2022**: Personal project to apply some experience like defining business logic, applying best practices, using some packages and integrating some tools.
+**Update 2022**: Personal project to apply some experience like defining business logic, applying best practices, using some packages and integrating some tools.

-### Achievements :star2:
+### Achievements 2021 :star2:

 - Learned better practices about APIs (versioning, url names and Authentication by API tokens).
 - Implemented Authentication functions (register and login) and [Authorization - Policies](https://laravel.com/docs/8.x/authorization).